6 Best Organic Kids Bedding Products: Certified Non-Toxic

 While bamboo has some stellar qualities, there are a few things you need to watch out for:

 • Chemical Processing: Turning bamboo into fabric often involves harsh and sometimes toxic chemical solvents.
-These chemicals can remain in the final product, potentially causing skin irritation or other health issues.
+These chemicals can remain in the final product.

 • Misleading Marketing: Some products labeled as bamboo are made of synthetic materials with a tiny percentage of bamboo included.